bitcraftCoLtd/finite-state-machine/README.md

 		...
 	}

-The string provided to the *Token* constructor is purely informative, this is a display name and absolutely not the *Token*'s identity. *Token*s are based on *Guid* structures.
+The string provided to the *Token* constructor is purely informative, this is a display name and absolutely not the *Token*'s identity. *Token*s identities are based on *Guid* structures.

 The constructor of *ActionToken* can also take an informative string as parameter.

 	public static class BasketActionTokens